panoply/vscode-liquid/readme.md

 # Workspace Settings

 The extension provides various workspace/user settings.
-The `liquid.format` options can be controlled using a `.liquidrc` configuration file or alternatively you define format option on the `prettify` field of a node `package.json` file.
+The `liquid.format` options can be controlled using a `.liquidrc` configuration file or alternatively you can define format option on the `prettify` field of a node `package.json` file.
 Take a look at the [configuration](#configuration) section for information and other setting options.
 By default, it is assumed you are using workspace/user settings.

 ```jsonc
 {